Phantas0s/devdash/README-PREPAR.md

 ### Colors

-The list of colors you can use with the widgets's options:
+The list of colors you can use with the widgets's options.
+There displays depend on the colors configured for your terminal.

 | Name    |
 |---------|